 How do I view animals who are eligible for FTA?

 At this time, there are multiple ways to view the animals currently available for Ruff Start’s FTA program.
-You can either search for certain eligible animals on our website, or become an approved foster home to view all animals in need of rescue.
+You can either search for certain eligible animals on our website, or become a foster home to view all animals in need of rescue.
 In either scenario, the best first step to getting started is to submit an adoption application.

 Do I have to adopt my FTA animal?

 No!
 You are not required to adopt your FTA animal if you find it is not a good fit or change your mind.